 The cause is possibly an autoimmune disease.
-This is when the body's immune system attacks a part of the body.
+When this occurs, the body's immune system accidentally attacks your own body.
 This causes inflammation and damage to the affected part of the body.
 In people with lichen sclerosus the genital area of skin may be attacked by some parts of the immune system which then causes inflammation.
-However, this has not been proved and it is not known what triggers lichen sclerosus to develop.
+However, this has not been proved and it is not really known what triggers lichen sclerosus to develop.

 About 1 in 4 people with lichen sclerosus have another autoimmune disease such as thyroid disease, vitiligo, or pernicious anaemia.
-This is why it is thought that lichen sclerosus is also an autoimmune disease.
+This is why it is thought that lichen sclerosus might be an autoimmune disease.

 Are there any complications from lichen sclerosus?

 The itch and discomfort may cause a lot of distress.
 The changes to the genital skin may cause sexual difficulties or problems in passing urine.
 There is also a small increased risk of developing cancer of the vulva.
 The exact risk is not known but it is thought that about 4 in 100 women with lichen sclerosus develop this cancer.
 In men there is a small increased risk of developing cancer of the penis.
 Again, the exact risk is unknown but it is thought that around 8 in 100 men with lichen sclerosus develop this cancer.

 The appearance is often fairly typical, in which case no further tests are needed.
 If the diagnosis is in doubt, a small sample (biopsy) of affected skin may be taken under local anaesthetic.
 The sample of skin is put under a microscope to look at the structure of the skin cells and tissues.
 This can confirm the diagnosis and rule out other disorders which can sometimes copy (mimic) this condition.